-AB 1411, as amended, Committee on Jobs, Economic Development, and the Economy V. Manuel Pérez.
-Economic development: omnibus bill. enterprise zones.
+AB 1411, as amended, V. Manuel Pérez V. Manuel Pérez.
+Economic development: enterprise zones.

-The Enterprise Zone Act provides for the designation and oversight by the Department of Housing and Community Development of various types of economic development areas throughout the state, including enterprise zones, targeted tax areas, local agency military base recovery areas (LAMBRAs), and Manufacturing Enhancement Areas, collectively known as geographically targeted economic development areas, or G-TEDAs.
+The Enterprise Zone Act provides for the designation and oversight by the Department of Housing and Community Development of various types of economic development areas throughout the state, including enterprise zones, targeted tax areas, local agency military base recovery areas (LAMBRAs), and Manufacturing Enhancement Areas manufacturing enhancement areas, collectively known as geographically targeted economic development areas, or G-TEDAs.
 Pursuant to these provisions, qualifying entities in those areas may receive certain tax and regulatory incentives.

-This bill would revise various definitions for purposes of the act and modify specified requirements for designating and administering enterprise zones, LAMBRAS, and G-TEDAs collectively.
+This bill would revise various definitions for purposes of the act and modify specified requirements for designating and administering enterprise zones, LAMBRAs, and G-TEDAs collectively.
 The bill would impose new requirements on the Department of Housing and Community Development with respect to the enterprise zone program and modify department and Franchise Tax Board reporting requirements.